Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 - position
 - full orientation information (x, y, and z axis)
 - for the calculation, the print bed's thickness must be considered
+- the defaultToolLength is added (only Z value, XY are 0).
+For forward/inverse calculations, it is replaced by the G10 offset values of the selected tool.

 In the following examples, the direction of A, B, C is in the same direction like X, Y, Z axes.
 This defines in which direction the axes rotate with positive and negative angles.
 To change this behaviour, the axis direction needs to be reverted by negating all Z axis values and the homing definitions be changed.